 Master Gardener Association

-The West Virginia Master Gardener Association was incorporated in 2000 and the board of directors is comprised by representatives from many of the county programs.
-The state board meets quarterly to address statewide program issues and has oversight for organizing of the annual conference.
+The West Virginia Master Gardener Association was incorporated in 2000.
+The board of directors is comprised by representatives from many of the county master gardener programs.
+The board meets quarterly to address statewide program issues and has oversight for organizing of the annual conference.

 Nominations are given to the Association and a number of awards are presented to